 - 1. The City recognizes that there are archaeological remnants of precontact and early historic habitation within the City.
 The Archaeological Master Plan Planning Report (January 2001) identified lands that have the potential for the discovery of archaeological resources.
 Additional areas may be identified by the City on the basis of the definition for areas of archaeological potential as defined in this Plan and in relevant provincial standards and guidelines as amended. - 2.
-Where archaeological resources or areas of potential archaeological resources have been identified or have the potential to be present on lands proposed for development or site alteration, the City shall require the preparation of an Archaeological Assessment by a consultant archaeologist holding a valid professional license. - 3.
+Where archaeological resources or areas of potential archaeological resources have been identified or have the potential to be present on lands proposed for development or site alteration, the City shall require the preparation of an Archaeological Assessment by a

+- consultant archaeologist holding a valid professional license as per Section 48 of the Ontario Heritage Act. - 3.
 Development and site alteration shall only be permitted on lands containing archaeological resources or areas of potential archaeological resources if it has been demonstrated that the significant archaeological resources have been conserved by removal and documentation, or by preservation on site.
 Where significant archaeological resources must be preserved on site, only development and site alteration which maintains the integrity of the archaeological resource may be permitted. - 4.
-Development and site alteration shall not commence on lands containing archaeological resources or areas of potential archaeological resources until an Archaeological Assessment, prepared to the satisfaction of the Province and the City, has been completed that: - i) identifies the affected areas of archaeological potential and archaeological resources; - ii) assesses the archaeological significance of the subject land; - iii) recommends conservation and/or preservation measures required to retain the heritage value, attributes and integrity of the resource; and - iv) meets the Standards and Guidelines for Consultant Archaeologists, as amended, the Ontario Heritage Act and its regulations.
+Development and site alteration shall not commence on lands containing archaeological resources or areas of potential archaeological resources until an Archaeological Assessment, prepared to the satisfaction of the Province and the City, has been completed that: - i) identifies the affected areas of archaeological potential and archaeological resources; - ii) assesses the archaeological significance of the subject land; - iii) recommends conservation and/or preservation measures required to retain the heritage value, attributes and integrity of the resource; and - iv) meets the Standards and Guidelines for Consultant Archaeologists, as amended, the Ontario Heritage Act and its regulations. - 5.
+Six Nations of the Grand River and the Mississaugas of the New Credit shall be notified at such time that City of Guelph Council commences an Archaeological Master Plan and shall be invited to participate in the process. - 6.
+Six Nations of the Grand River and Mississaugas of the New Credit shall be provided notification in regards to the identification of burial sites and significant archaeological resources relating to the activities of their ancestors.